jamesfalkner/istio-lab-summit-2018/instructions/02-graph-and-tracing.md

 * `/dotviz` which provides a static representation of the servicegraph

 ## Examine Service Graph

+Open the service graph url in Web Browser, get the servicegraph application url via the console and open it in the browser by adding the path  `/forcegraph.html?time_horizon=5m&filter_empty=true`.

+e.g. a typical url will be like `http://servicegraph-istio-system.176.126.90.91.xip.io/force/forcegraph.html?time_horizon=5m&filter_empty=true`

+(or)

 Run this command to open the URL for the Service Graph: